DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Scalability.md

 #### High availability with failover
 * Usually reliability first is preferred to availability first to avoid data consistency problems.
 * For reliability first failover, the duration for downtime depends on the replication delay between master and slave.
+* Problems to be solved:
+  1. After switch, how to notify applications the new address of master
+  2. How to determine the master is available
+  3. After switch, how to decide on the master-slave replication relationship

 ##### Two servers